Mannlicher M95 Rifles and Carbines

 3. Large indentation.
 This variation has only been observed on Budapest made rifles, carbines, and stutzen.
 This variation is encountered from 1898 dated pieces to 1918 dated pieces.
 Often marked R, but not always.

 4. Small indentation, I stamp in middle of indentation.
-Only one example has been observed on a II LR marked Steyr made rifle.
+Observed on a II LR marked Steyr made rifle.
 The buttplate fits normal.
-A 2nd (unmarked) example was found on a Bulgarian rebuilt Stutzen.
+An unmarked example was found on a Bulgarian rebuilt Stutzen.

 M95 Rear Sling Swivel Variations